1. Basic Usage

 - Add a waypoint by using the + button.

-- Remove a waypoint by using the three dots next to the play button.
+- Remove, edit, or replace a waypoint by using the three dots next to the play button.

 Later in this tutorial, you’ll learn how to create new waypoints.